-- 4.2 Teachers always make clear the expectations for the presentation of a piece of work, in terms of headings, dates, lay-out etc. These may be specific for particular types of work, for example, numeracy.
+- 4.1 Teachers always make clear the expectations for the presentation of a piece of work, in terms of headings, dates, lay-out etc. These may be specific for particular types of work, for example, numeracy.
 These have been taught and may be on display.
-They make it clear what well presented work in the subject looks like. (see presentation policy) - 4.3 The extent of the teacher's response to a piece of work is determined not by the number of errors found in it, but by the teacher's professional judgement.
+They make it clear what well presented work in the subject looks like. (see presentation policy) - 4.2 The extent of the teacher's response to a piece of work is determined not by the number of errors found in it, but by the teacher's professional judgement.
 Consideration is given to what a particular child is capable of, what the next learning stages involve, and what should now have priority.
-Children should not receive the impression that things are right when they are not; on the other hand, they should not be discouraged from being adventurous for fear of having faults emphasised. - In order to encourage a positive response, any negative comments must always be followed up by a constructive statement on how to improve.
+Children should not receive the impression that things are right when they are not; on the other hand, they should not be discouraged from being adventurous for fear of having faults emphasised. - 4.3 When marking, teachers use a code system to support the diagnostic approach to feedback we provide.